Dr. Michael Smith, Department Head

 - To provide a minor in history for students who major in another curriculum;

-- To provide in-depth coursework leading to the Bachelor of Arts in liberal studies degree for students who choose one of the academic disciplines or content areas of concentration offered;
+- To provide in-depth coursework leading to the Bachelor of Arts in Liberal Studies for students who choose one of the academic disciplines or content areas of concentration offered;

 - To provide teacher education preparation leading to certification in social studies education grades 6-12; and